Howick Primary School was founded in 1964. Our 50th Jubilee was celebrated at school on April 11th and 12th 2014.

 A new sign was installed in front of the school and the PTA raised funds and was able to install a new Junior School Playground.

-Astroturf was installed in our Senior School/Tui area.
+A turf was installed in our Senior School/Tui area.
 This allows for all-year-round use of our courts.
+“Garden to Table” began with the establishment of more raised garden beds with the help of working bees and PTA donations.